 As I stated earlier, HK’s have a magazine release you must be familiar with and comfortable using.
 It is ambidextrous but it is not a traditional thumb button release design.
 You must push down on the magazine release paddle from either side.

 For me, I can actually use the magazine release pretty fast from either side of the VP9.
 I find no difference in speed and ease of uses from either side vs. a standard thumb magazine release.
-I find I actually prefer to use the middle finger of my primary hand, on the left side magazine release of the VP9.
+I find I actually prefer to use the middle finger of my primary hand, on the right side magazine release of the VP9.

 The trigger on the VP9 is very nice.
 The trigger looks and operates like a Glock and other similar striker fired handguns.
 It has a very smooth and short take-up before you hit the take-up wall, then it has a very small amount of creep before it breaks very cleanly.
 The trigger reset is a little lack luster for me.
 The reset is audible but seems a little weak.
 I would like it to have stronger, more positive reset feeling.
 The smooth and then crisp break on the trigger definitely helps with the accuracy of the VP9 when shooting it.
 I feel, overall, the VP9 trigger is nicer than a stock Glock or M&P trigger.
 The Glock has a better reset in my opinion.

 The VP9 is a flat shooter and the recoil is light.
 Fast accurate follow up shots are very easy to make and the sights come back on to target very quickly.
 The VP9 boar axis is a little higher than on a Glock but this did not seem to make any difference in the recoil.
 After a few rounds, I found the recoil to be a non-existent factor.
 I simply continued firing, not giving the recoil another thought.